AdSense for YouTube pub-8090345420272172 SHOBANA GOMES' BOOKSTORE

 "Oh, it has such a peaceful ambience, Aarav.
 I love this place."
 I remarked enthusiastically.

-"Wait till you see inside," he replied as a waiter opened the huge glass door for us to enter the restaurant.
+"Wait till you see the inside," he replied as a waiter opened the huge glass door for us to enter the restaurant.

 There were four of them seated at the table waiting for us.
 I learned later that they were all from Delhi too.